Suzhou Industrial Park: Later successes

 Despite attracting significant media attention early on for its high-profile setbacks, the project has since been viewed as a success by many.
 The Straits Times noted in a 2014 article that despite only comprising 3.4% of Suzhou's land area and 5.2% of its population, it contributed 15% of the city's economy.
-By 2014, some 25,000 companies were doing business in the industrial park, include 91 Fortune 500 companies.
+By 2014, some 25,000 companies were doing business in the industrial park, including 91 Fortune 500 companies.
 As of 2019, the industrial park has contributed about 119.11 billion dollars in tax revenue since its inception, and has achieved more than $1 trillion in foreign trade volume.

 Real estate values in the Suzhou Industrial Park continued to rise greatly after its early years.
 In the first half of 2019 alone, the price of real estate rose 8.6% to 5,270 dollars per square meter.
 While real estate prices throughout Suzhou surged during this period, the South China Morning Post noted that real estate in the industrial park proved to be especially desirable thanks to the high-quality school systems and jobs in the area, resulting in the park having the most expensive residential properties in the entire city.

 In August 2013, China News Service cited the Lianhe Zaobao as reporting that the governments of North Korea and South Korea have modelled the Kaesong Industrial Region upon the Suzhou Industrial Park. in August 2018, Xinhua reported that the China-Belarus Industrial Park was developed using the Suzhou Industrial Park as a model.

+As of 2024, it is one of China's largest and most successful industrial parks.
+Writing in 2025, academic Zhongjie Lin states that in addition to its economic successes, Suzhou Industrial Park's urban landscape is one of the best in China and also contributed to Suzhou's preservation of its cultural heritage.

+The success of Suzhou Industrial Park has led to further attempts in China to replicate and build on its urban development model, including through the Sino-Singapore Tianjin Eco-City.

 Geography

-The Suzhou Industrial Park has jurisdiction over an area of 278 km2, of which, the China-Singapore cooperation area covers 80 km2.
+The Suzhou Industrial Park has an area of 278 km2, of which, the China-Singapore cooperation area covers 80 km2.